 For more help see Completing the retiree forms.

 Need help completing the 2019 Retiree Coverage Election Form (form A)?
 Use the step-by-step tutorial.

-If you enroll family members on your PEBB coverage, you must provide proof of their eligibility within the enrollment timelines listed above or the family members will not be enrolled.
+If you enroll dependents on your PEBB coverage, you must provide proof of their eligibility within the enrollment timelines listed above or the dependents will not be enrolled.
 See Dependent verification.
 You will need these forms:

-- Certification of Dependent With a Disability - To enroll a dependent child with a disability (over age 26)
+- Certification of a child with a disability - To enroll a dependent child with a disability (over age 26)

-Your first premium payment and any applicable premium surcharge is due to the HCA no later than 45 days after your Retiree Coverage Election/Change (Form A) is received by the HCA, unless you choose to have your premiums and any applicable premium surcharges deducted from your monthly Department of Retirement Systems (DRS) pension check.
+Your first premium payment and any applicable premium surcharge is due to the HCA no later than 45 days after your 60-day election period ends, unless you choose to have your premiums and any applicable premium surcharges deducted from your monthly Department of Retirement Systems (DRS) pension check.

-If you are retiring as a state employee or a higher-education institution employee, your PEBB retiree insurance coverage will begin on the first day of the month after your employer-paid coverage, COBRA coverage, or continuation coverage ends.
+If you are a retiring employee of a state agency or a higher-education institution, your PEBB retiree insurance coverage will begin on the first day of the month after your employer-paid coverage, COBRA coverage, or continuation coverage ends.

 These are the steps that will occur: